cortex-command-community/Cortex-Command-Legacy-Mod-Converter/README.md

 <p align="center"><img src="Media/conversion-rules-screenshot.png" alt="Conversion rules screenshot"></p>

 ## How to add your own conversion rules
-* [Download “Notepad++”](https://notepad-plus-plus.org/downloads/) - Like Notepad.
-Allows mass replacing across thousands of files at once.
-You can also use an IDE like [VS Code](https://code.visualstudio.com/) for this purpose.

-Open any of the JSON files in the `ConversionRules` folder with Notepad++ and add the line `"": "",` in a similar manner to how the other lines in the file are already placed.
-You can then start putting stuff between the quotation marks on the left and right side, like in the example in the previous "What are conversion rules" section.
-You've now taught the converter how to apply one more conversion rule.

-If you put the right things between the quotes that CCCP was complaining about, then you can start the converter once more and you'll see that the crash/error should have disappeared.
-Repeat this process until the mod is fully converted and playable with no console errors (to check for console errors press the `` ` `` key in CCCP).

-## How to figure out what conversion rules to add to get rid of crashes and errors
 Follow [this tutorial on fixing CCCP crashes and errors with Fork](https://github.com/cortex-command-community/Cortex-Command-Legacy-Mod-Converter/wiki/Fixing-CCCP-crashes-and-errors-with-Fork).

 ## Contributing